WinVector/Examples/rebalance/ROC_shape.md

 y(t) = 1 - t^b
 </pre>

-We eliminate the classifier threshold t, to get a non-paramaterized version of this curve:
+We eliminate the classifier threshold t, to get a non-parameterized version of this curve:

 <pre>